At our Braintree branch, we have a team of solicitors dealing with all aspects of residential property

 Conveyancing for Selling Property

-When you have agreed to our legal fees quote and signed up with us as your conveyancing solicitors:
+When you have agreed to our conveyancing legal fees quote and signed up with us as your conveyancing solicitors:

 • your mortgage company sends us your title deeds, as well as a statement of the amount of money you still owe for your property.